stitchdata/docs/_account-security/security/stitch-security.md

       - question: "What are Stitch's policies regarding data retention?"
         anchor: "stitch-policies-data-retention"
         answer: |
-          All data that Stitch processes for customers will be deleted from its systems within 30 days.
+          All data that Stitch processes for customers will be deleted from our systems within 30 days.

   - topic: "Protocols and recommendations"
     anchor: "stitch-protocols-recommendations"